qmk/qmk_firmware/users/mtei/readme_matrix_read_cols_on_row.md

 ## Performance

-The timing chart of the firmware using the normal firmware and the high-speed version of matrix_read_cols_on_rows() on the Helix keyboard (AVR-based split keyboard) is as follows.
+The timing chart of the firmware using the normal firmware and fast matrix_read_cols_on_rows() on the Helix keyboard (AVR-based split keyboard) is as follows.

 * Without fast matrix_read_cols_on_rows().
   <img width="80%" alt="helix-normal" src="https://user-images.githubusercontent.com/2170248/176904371-bce2ee2b-c616-42ec-b37c-b939d36096cf.png">